k3jph/k3jph.github.io/honors/grand-duchy-of-westarctica.md

 #### <a id='Krigsvold' /> December 25, 2023

-> Created [Count of Krigsvold](https://www.westarctica.wiki/index.php?title=Krigsvold_Nunataks), the Peerage of Westarctica
+> Created [Count of Krigsvold](https://www.westarctica.wiki/index.php?title=Krigsvold_Nunataks) in the Peerage of Westarctica

 {% include figure.html image="honors/jhoward-krigsvold.webp" width="12" border=true
 cap="Letters Patent for the Count of Krigsvold"